Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Results

 \section{Results}

-In this work we have performed rigorous FY calculations for five sets of nuclear Hamiltonians: Av18, I-N3LO, INOY, Av18+UIX and I-N3LO+UIX*.
-Here Av18 stands for the Argonne v18 potential~\cite{POT_Av18}, I-N3LO the chiral \nlo3 potential of Idaho group~\cite{POT_IN3LO}, INOY the semi-realistic configuration space potential that has been recently derived by Doleschall~\cite{POT_INOY}, and UIX is the tri-nucleon interaction derived at Urbana~\cite{POT_UIX}.
-For the case of I-N3LO+UIX*, we have slightly change the parameters in UIX so as to reproduce exactly the triton binding energy, see Ref.~\cite{slp2} for details.
+In this work we have performed rigorous FY calculations for five sets of nuclear potentials: AV18, I-N3LO, INOY, AV18+UIX and I-N3LO+UIX*.
+Here AV18 stands for the Argonne v18 potential~\cite{POT_AV18}, I-N3LO for the chiral \nlo3 potential of the Idaho group~\cite{POT_IN3LO}, and INOY for the non-local configuration space potential that has recently been derived by Doleschall~\cite{POT_INOY}; UIX is the tri-nucleon interaction derived by the Urbana group~\cite{POT_UIX}.
+For the case of I-N3LO+UIX*, we have attached an asterisk to indicate that the $A_{2\pi}$ parameter in UIX has been slightly modified (from $-0.0293$ to $-0.03827$) so as to reproduce the triton binding energy precisely, see Ref.~\cite{slp2} for details.

-Our theory predictions for each of the model Hamiltonians used are listed in Table~\ref{tab:be_sigma_hen}.
-In addition to the $hen$ cross section, the table also shows the binding energies of $\H3$, $\He3$ and $\He4$, the point-proton rms radius $r_{\rm{He4}}$ of $\He4$,\footnote{
+For each of these five nuclear interactions, and for each of the three choices of the cutoff parameter, $\Lambda$ = 500, 700 and 900 MeV, we determine the LECs, $g_{4s}$ and $g_{4v}$, in such a manner that the experimental values of the triton and $^3$He magnetic moments are reproduced.
+We then proceed to calculate the $hen$ cross section, $\sigma$.
+The results are given in Table~\ref{tab:be_sigma_hen}.
+The table also shows the calculated values of the binding energies of $\H3$, $\He3$ and $\He4$, the point-proton rms radius $r_{\rm{He4}}$ of $\He4$,\footnote{